Mathematics: Ages Nine to Twelve

 - Using usb accessories to collect data for science experiments (e.g., to measure soil temperature or water purity, digital microscopes, etc)

-- Using online collaborative systems (e.g., google classroom, office teams, hangouts and online calendars) to organise classroom and school events and encourage their use in students’ own lives
+- Using online collaborative systems (e.g., google classroom, office teams, hangouts and online calendars) to organise classroom and school events and encourage their use in students’ own lives and to work collaboratively with classmate/s on research and presentations

 - Organising files, images or other collected data into folders with a hierarchical structure